Bandit based centralized matching in two-sided markets for peer to peer lending: Related Work

 \textbf{2.
 Bandits and bidding:} The idea of decision making under uncertainty for matching agents with budgets and preferences enjoy a rich literature in the field of multi-armed bandit (MAB) settings.
 Our model for adapting this framework of competing agents in matching markets for lending is motivated in part by the idea of dynamic pricing with limited supply \cite{babaioff2015dynamic} where we we may have multiple products for sale, with a limited supply of each product.
 There have been studies that have proposed solving this problem in the realm of knapsack settings \cite{agrawal2014bandits, badanidiyuru2013bandits}.
 In these settings, at each round, the agents consume some resources as outcomes and get a reward which are accumulated over time.
 However in our settings, we assume the general MAB scenario where each round is a new matching and the agents learn their preferences over the rounds instead of allocations which are disbursed over time.
 Our settings are more closely aligned to ad allocation with budgets which have several studies associated to the exploration and exploitation settings of the ad allocation mechanism that considers the rewards allocated to advertisers\cite{gonen2007incentive, combes2015bandits}.
-The second are where our work is related in the field of bandits and auctions is the area of multi player bandits where the utilities of players impact the decision outcomes.
-This setting of utilities is considered more heavily in the economics literature and the general purview of bandits evade such utility settings.
+The second area where our work is related in the field of bandits and auctions is the area of multi player bandits where the utilities of players impact the decision outcomes.
 Recently, there have been studies in the field of multi-layer bandit settings \cite{bistritz2020my} in which the reward of a player is a stochastic function of the decisions of other players that operate in the same environment.
 The goal there is to design a distributed algorithm that learns the matching between players and arms that achieves max-min fairness while minimizing the regret.
 Such applications of fairness constraints in the choice of arms have also been considered in \cite{joseph2016fairness} where fairness precludes a worse agent being never favored over a better one, despite a learning algorithm's uncertainty over the true payoffs.
 Fairness in two sided markets includes settings where producer-consumer allocations are jointly optimized \cite{patro2020fairrec,chen2020reducing}.
 We consider a version of fairness in our work where we minimize some objective capturing the discrepancies in allocation of resources among different borrowers.\\